ryan-mcclue/ryan-mcclue/src/knowledge.md

 Plotting an FFT of signal can see noise.
 If noise overlaps with our band, then require noise cancellation, otherwise bandpass filter.

-# Performance
-Say a 10byte packet.
-With UART, recieve an interrupt per byte.
-With DMA, recieve an interrupt per packet.
-So, if 400Kb/s, interrupt difference is considerable.

 # OS
 Micro and monolithic kernel just features of kernel.